bk10aao/CustomQueueLinkedList/README.md

-# CustomQueueLinkedList
+# Queue
-Implementation of a queue using a singly linked list.
+Implementation of a Queue using own implementation of LinkedList.
 # Methods
 1. `add(T item)` - add item to end of queue, returns true if successful else false.
 Throws IllegalStateException on full queue and NullPointerException on null item.
 2. `T element()` - retrieve but not remove head of queue.
 Throws NoSuchElementException on empty Queue.